Rep. Diana DeGette is a fourth-generation Coloradoan who has dedicated her life to serving the people of Colorado’s First Congressional District.

 As co-chair of the Congressional Pro-Choice Caucus, DeGette has been an outspoken leader in the fight to protect women’s right to reproductive care.

-In 2019, she co-authored the EACH Woman Act, to overturn turn a federal law known as the Hyde Amendment, which prevents federal insurance programs – such as Medicaid or Tricare – from paying for abortion services.
+In 2021, she co-authored the EACH Act, to overturn turn a federal law known as the Hyde Amendment, which prevents federal insurance programs – such as Medicaid or Tricare – from paying for abortion services.

 DeGette is also the lead sponsor of the Prevention First agenda, which seeks to increase access to birth control and other family-planning services aimed at preventing unintended pregnancies from occurring in the first place.